fsaltunyuva/CMPE360-Project2-Transformation/README.md

 Your task is to complete the six functions in the project2.js file so that the UAV moves in tandem with its shadow.

-It is advisable to review how the en re application is structured by examining the JavaScript code in the project2.html file.
+It is advisable to review how the entire application is structured by examining the JavaScript code in the project2.html file.

 Figure 1 : When you run firstly, you will see this screen: